exivity/pulumi-hcloud-k8s/README.md

 ```

 ---
-See [Configuration](docs/configuration.md) for all available options.
+See [Configuration](docs/configuration.md) for all available configuration options and [Architecture](docs/architecture.md) for system design details.

 ## Project Structure